 Stir in minced garlic and simmer for 1 minute

-Add chiles and spices and simmer until bubbly
+Add spices and simmer until bubbly, then stir in chiles.

-Add broth and simmer until reduced to desired consistency
+Add broth and simmer.
+Blend to desired consistency